waterlinked/docs/docs/dvl/bluerov-integration.md

 <img src="https://waterlinked.com/wp-content/uploads/2020/08/DVL_Bracket_1600_web.jpg" alt="dvl-bracket" width="300" height="300">

-* [DVL-A50 BlueROV2 Integration Kit](https://waterlinked.com/store/).
+* [DVL-A50 Bracket](https://waterlinked.com/product/dvl-a50-mounting-bracket/).
 This is optional, but protects the DVL-A50 and allows for down to 0 cm minimum altitude.

 You will also need: